rqlite/rqlite.io/content/en/docs/Getting-rqlite/building-from-source/_index.md

 go install ./...
 $GOPATH/bin/rqlited ~/node.1
 ```
 This starts a rqlite server listening on localhost, port 4001.
-This single node automatically becomes the leader.
+This single node automatically becomes the Leader.

 To rebuild and run, perhaps after making some changes to the source, do something like the following:
 ```bash